Skip to content

 Once again, DC Comics reset the timeline again.
 This time, Ted Kord is back as a mentor for Jaime.
 Again, the beetle’s origin is retconned (it’s not alien anymore, but magical, as it originally was).

 Ted Kord and Booster Gold teamed up once more.
-This time, in their own miniseries, Blue & Gold (Jaime Reyes also appeared in some issues) while Jaime Reyes graduates a little bit later.
+This time, in their own comics miniseries, Blue & Gold (Jaime Reyes also appeared in some issues) while Jaime Reyes graduates a little bit later.

-Blue Beetle in Dawn of DC
+Blue Beetle during the Dawn of DC era and Beyond